Zhang-Wenwen/WenwenZhang/content/project/example/index.md

 #   Simply enter your slide deck's filename without extension.
 #   E.g. `slides = "example-slides"` references `content/slides/example-slides.md`.
 #   Otherwise, set `slides = ""`.
-slides: example
+#slides: example
 ---

-Federated learning method considering large proportion of no-label data with huge data heterogeneity at different device end.
+This project focus on federated learning method considering large proportion of no-label data with huge data heterogeneity at different device end.
+It's supervised by Prof. Peyman Servati at Flexible Electronics and Energy Lab (FEEL) in the School of Electronic and Computer Engineering Department at The University of British Columbia, Canada.